 Online tools are an important part of these studies, so part of the value of these studies is that they introduce students to valuable web resources and tools.
-For example, a mini-unit on Memorial Day lets you know up front that students will be creating a digital illustration using Canva, a free online design program that is simple enough for children to use.
-(Canva tutorials are available on that site, and Napoli includes a short tutorial on it as well.)
+For example, a mini-unit on Memorial Day lets you know upfront that students will be creating a digital illustration using Canva, a free online design program that is simple enough for children to use.
+(Canva tutorials are available on that site, and Techie Homeschool Mom includes a short tutorial on it as well.)

-In addition to the use of online tools, site creator Beth Napoli asks parents to create accounts with Instagram and Pinterest where they will upload projects.
+In addition to the use of online tools, Techie Homeschool Mom asks parents to create accounts with Instagram and Pinterest where they will upload projects.
 You can complete these studies without posting on these sites, but it should be motivational for children to share in this way.

-I’ll outline two of the studies to give you a better idea how they work.
+I’ll outline two of the studies to give you a better idea of how they work.

 Ancient Greece is one of the longer unit studies.
 During this study students will create a time travel journal using the free online program Emaze.
 As with Canva, there are tutorials to get parents and students started.
 Napoli also instructs students to use Grammarly, a free site that checks for more than 250 types of errors.